ceresBakalite/similarity/README.md

 ***

-### Recent command line, monitoring, and minor encryption additions
+### Recent command line, monitoring, and encryption additions

 **Introduction of a command line (CLI) to Similarity**